Authored by the expert who managed and guided the team behind the Croatia Property Pack

 Is it a good time to buy a rental property in Split in 2026?

-As of early 2026, it is a reasonably good time to buy a rental property in Split, but only if the property works for both short-term tourists and long-term tenants, as relying solely on perfect short-let occupancy is risky.
+As of 2026, it can be a good time to buy a rental property in Split, but only if the apartment is legally clean, well located and not priced as if perfect rental income is guaranteed.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Split.